GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 **What is oxd?**
 Under oxd we mean oxd-server and oxd-https-extension. oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

+**How is oxd licensed, and how much does it cost?**
+oxd is commercially licensed software by Gluu.
+After your initial $50 credit expires, you will be billed USD $0.33 per day for each application that leverages your oxd service.
+[Get your oxd license and $50 credit on the website](http://oxd.gluu.org).

+**What types of applications can use oxd?**
+oxd only supports server-side web applications.
+If you need single sign-on (SSO) for single-page apps (SPAs) or native apps with your Gluu Server, please review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).

-**What is oxd-server?**
+**What is the oxd-server?**
-oxd-server is a standalon service with socket connection.
+oxd-server is a standalone service with socket connection.
 By default it's restricted to localhost only (by `localhost_only: true` configuration in `oxd-conf.json`).
 It's possible to turn off this restriction if set `localhost_only: false` in `oxd-conf.json`

-**What is oxd-https-extension?**
-oxd-https-extension is a standalone RESTful Jetty based server which accepts HTTP calls and redirects them to `oxd-server`.
+**What is the oxd-https-extension?** oxd-https-extension is a standalone RESTful Jetty based server which accepts HTTP calls and redirects them to `oxd-server`.
 In order to use `oxd-https-extension` oxd-server must be installed.

 **Where do I deploy oxd-server?**
-oxd-server is deployed on the same server as the web application(s) you want to protect.
-With the oxd-https-extension, oxd-server can be deployed on its own standalone server.
+By default, the oxd-server must be deployed on the same server as the web application(s) you want to protect.
+However, with the oxd-https-extension running, the oxd-server can be deployed on its own standalone server.

 **Why should I use oxd?**
 oxd offers a few key improvements over the traditional model of embedding OAuth 2.0 code in your applications: